 “Of course you do, but you used to love all kinds of girls, remember?”

-“Yeah, I know,” Jason said, and felt a wave of nostalgia.
+“Yeah, I know,” Jason said reminiscently.
 “But I’ve never been with a girl like Christine before.
-There aren’t a lot like her out there, at least ones that are available.”
+And there aren’t a lot like her out there, at least ones that are available.”

 “I know Christine means a lot to you, but you don’t want to lose all your options,” Randy said helpfully.
 “I love Gina, at least I love fucking her.
 But am I in love with her, do I want to marry her?
 No way.”